 - clean the panel with paint prep

 Don't have time for all that?
-At the very least use a high-quality car wash and then clay bar the entire vehicle to remove imperfections before using a graphene coating or graphene spray coating.
+At the very least use a high-quality car wash using three detailing buckets (wash, rinse, and wheels dedicated buckets) and then clay bar the entire vehicle to remove imperfections before using a graphene coating or graphene spray coating.
 You should never put a sealant, coating, or wax on top of contaminants or old coatings.
 Once a graphene (or ceramic) coating is applied it will be there for a long time and so will any imperfections underneath.
 So take the time and do the prep work before you apply a coating for optimal results.

 Are Graphene Coatings the Best Thing on the Market?

 We are excited to see the rise of graphene in both the professional and DIY detailing worlds, and believe it might just be the next big thing.
 However we also want to be patient and not get caught up in the hype before doing our own testing and side-by-side comparisons.
 As always, we'll take you along for the ride and share our thoughts and suggestions as we dive deeper into what is sure to be a growing list of graphene products hitting the market.
 Early indications look promising and who knows, perhaps in the near future you’ll be seeing the first graphene product in one of our monthly subscriptions boxes.